 - Caregivers, family, friends and the community of all ages

-What can the Information and Assistance Specialists Help with?
+What can the ADRC Specialists Help with?

-I&A can help you in a variety of different ways; whether it be a simple phone number to assisting you in eligibility into programs.
+ADRC Specialists can help you in a variety of different ways; whether it be a simple phone number to assisting you in eligibility into programs.
 Here are just a few ways we can assist you:

 Options Counseling is a service provided to people who want information in order to make informed choices about long-term care options.
-When meeting with individuals and their families, an I&A Specialist will review the individual’s personal history, preferred lifestyle and goals for the future; and they will engage in conversation about the full range of long-term care options available to the individual.
+When meeting with individuals and their families, an ADRC Specialist will review the individual’s personal history, preferred lifestyle and goals for the future; and they will engage in conversation about the full range of long-term care options available to the individual.
 This includes information about available services to help people stay at home longer and all of those leading up to and including nursing home placement.
-In addition, the I&A Specialist will provide people with information about opportunities to maximize independence and self-reliance.
+In addition, the ADRC Specialist will provide people with information about opportunities to maximize independence and self-reliance.
 This conversation includes ways people can use their private resources or access public funding to meet their needs.

-Long Term Care Services: The ADRC is responsible for helping people access publicly funded long term care services.
+Long-term Care Services: The ADRC is responsible for helping people access publicly funded long-term care services.
 We do this by determining functional eligibility, facilitating the financial eligibility determination process and assisting with the enrollment process.